-The House bill passed the first of its two committees of reference on February 11.
+The House bill passed all of its committees of reference and is on the Special Order Calendar on April 23.
 The Senate bill was referred to three committees but has not yet been heard.
+This bill is likely dead.

 PROPERTY & CASUALTY